 Each column represents a different field for your products.
-The fixed left-hand side columns show the details from your product catalog in WooCommerce and their listing status on the marketplace tab you are on.
-The right-hand side shows the marketplace settings and values.
+The fixed left-hand side columns show the details from your product catalog in WooCommerce and their listing status on the sales channel tab you are on.
+The right-hand side shows the sales channel settings and values.
 Scroll the grid horizontally to view additional settings.

 Column groups can be expanded and collapsed for easy viewing by clicking the “<>” icon.
 Additional columns (settings) can be added to (or removed from) the grid using the white “customize grid” button at the top.

 You can filter, sort and bulk select to quickly make changes by using the check-box at the top-left to select all products (selects all filtered products if you have a filter applied).
 Or you can select individual product rows with the check-boxes against each product row in the first column.